NLnetLabs/routinator/source/interactive.rst

 openbgpd
-      Choosing this format causes Routinator to produce a *roa-set* configuration item for the OpenBGPD configuration. bird
+      Choosing this format causes Routinator to produce a *roa-set* configuration item for the OpenBGPD configuration. bird1
-      Choosing this format causes Routinator to produce a roa table configuration item for the BIRD configuration.
+      Choosing this format causes Routinator to produce a roa table configuration item for the BIRD1 configuration.

 bird2
       Choosing this format causes Routinator to produce a route table